-I smiled when one of the owners said he felt they had a relatively unique situation: his business had been in the same location for many years and at least several times each week he has customers tell him they’ve driven by his shop for years and didn’t know his business was there.
+I smiled when one of the owners said he felt they had a relatively unique situation: his business had been in that location for many years and at least several times each week he has had customers tell him they've driven by his shop for years and didn’t know his business was there.
 Over the years, I certainly have heard the same thing many times from rental business owners.
-It’s comforting to know that even rental companies thousands of miles away are experiencing some of the same challenges and opportunities.
+It's comforting to know that even rental companies thousands of miles away are experiencing some of the same challenges and opportunities.
 The little similarities help give us all a feeling of brotherhood.

 Points of difference

 Even though damage waiver was offered with the rental car I rented, damage waiver was not in use at any of the hire companies I visited.
-In fact, when I described what it typically covered, I discovered they hadn’t heard of it.
-Just as we in North America haven’t kept an eye on what’s happening in the European hire scene, the Irish hire companies I spoke to haven’t been tracking what we’re doing.
+In fact, when I described damage waiver and what it typically covered, I discovered that they hadn’t heard of it.
+Just as we in North America haven’t kept an eye on what is happening in the European hire scene, the Irish hire companies I spoke to haven’t been tracking what we are doing.

 Based on what these hire shop owners told me and what I saw, I believe the terrible recession that hammered North American rental companies might have been even more devastating to the Irish economy and to their hire businesses.
-But, the good news is they all were cautiously optimistic not only about their near-term prospects but also their long-term future.
-I could tell (and some told me) they had deep battle scars from the length and severity of the recession.
+But, the good news is that they all were cautiously optimistic not only about their near-term prospects but also their long-term future.
+I could tell (and some told me) that they had deep battle scars from the length and severity of the recession.
 One owner reminisced briefly about the good old days prior to 2007 when the economy and customers' spending habits were so positive.
 But I could see him abruptly snap back to the reality of the last five or six years of near financial famine.